NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/fa25-hersh-anth3441-digitalcomics/README.md

 Fall 2025

 <h2>Summary of Module</h2>

-This module will introduce digital comics as well as three approaches
+This module will introduce students to the fundamentals of digital comic creation, focusing on best practices for effective design and storytelling.
+Students will explore three primary approaches to making comics and understand the basics of Pixton.

 <h2>Learning Goals</h2>
 * Develop an understanding of best practices in digital comic creation.